 The IRS describes the Simplified Employee Pension, or SEP IRA, as an employer-sponsored retirement plan similar to a traditional IRA that a business of any size can establish.
 SEP IRAs are known for their low administrative costs, ease of operation and flexibility.

-A Simplified Employee Pension, or SEP, IRA is an employer-sponsored retirement plan.
 Under a SEP IRA, an employer must make discretionary contributions to all eligible employees regardless of the employee's wishes.
-Employer contributions are "free money" – contributions aren't part of a salary and they're not included in the employee's taxable income.
-In addition, money in a SEP IRA grows tax-free until it's withdrawn in retirement.
+Employer contributions are "free money" – contributions aren't part of a salary or included in the employee's taxable income the year of contribution.
+In addition, money in a SEP IRA grows tax-deferred until it's withdrawn in retirement.

 Employer contributions are 100 percent vested to the employee at the time of deposit.
 This means that employees have complete control of the funds in their SEP IRAs and may take a distribution at any time.
-Distributions are taxed as part of the income for the year and are subject to a penalty if withdrawn prior to age 59 1/2.
+Distributions are taxed as part of the income for the year and are subject to an additional 10 percent IRS penalty if withdrawn prior to age 59 1/2.

 Nola Moore is a writer and editor based in Los Angeles, Calif.
 She has more than 20 years of experience working in and writing about finance and small business.
 She has a Bachelor of Science in retail merchandising.
 Her clients include The Motley Fool, Proctor and Gamble and NYSE Euronext.